ibm-cloud-docs/discovery-data/configuring-fields.md

 After you define a model with the SDU tool, you can save it and reuse it on other collections.

-You can import or export your completed SDU model using the toolbar at the top of the editor.
+You can import or export your completed SDU model using the toolbar in the header of the editor.
 Click the last icon and choose `Import model` or `Export model`.

 Exported models have the file extension of `.sdumodel`.